ymirsky/burstPing/README.md

 # Overview
 In this repository you will find a linux utility, written in c++, for sending an intense burst of pings to a target IP address, and then computing the round-trip-time (RTT) statistics.
+This work reflect a portion of the research performed in

+*Mirsky Y, Kalbo N, Elovici Y, Shabtai A. Vesper: Using Echo-Analysis to Detect Man-in-the-Middle Attacks in LANs.
+IEEE Transactions on Information Forensics and Security.
+2018 Nov 23.*

 ## ping vs burstPing